 Ride a metre away from the kerb.
-More if drivers are passing too close.
-On narrow roads take the centre of the lane.
+Even more if drivers are passing too close.
+On narrow roads or where oncoming traffic makes it unsafe to be passed, take the centre of the lane.
 Riding in such a prominent position will deter drivers from overtaking when there is really not enough space to do so safely.
 You will also have space to manoeuvre if you need to dodge pot holes, sunken iron works, debris, or if a driver passes too close.
 This space is also useful if you get caught by wind or turbulence or if someone throws open a stationary car door.
 Remember: A Metre Matters.

 Note: Only ever ride less than a metre from the kerb when you are actively inviting drivers to pass or if you are pulling over or avoiding something.
 You might also want to stay closer to the verge if the road is very wide AND the traffic flow is very fast such as on a dual carriageway.

 Off-road cycle routes can offer some respite for the less confident rider and can be a safer alternative for children or leisure riders, but on-road cycle lanes rarely offer any form of real safety.
 They give the illusion of safety by visually creating separate lanes.
 Where cycle lanes exist, drivers tend to give cyclists less space when overtaking than if the lane were not there at all.
 Cycle lanes can also encourage cyclists to filter past traffic, even when it is not safe to do so.
 Remember: Cycle lanes can be dangerous to use.

 Note: Where an on-road cycle lane is built to the government recommendation of 2 metres wide it can offer some safety to cyclists, but most on-road cycle lanes are half that, or even less.
 These ones are worthless, pointless and dangerous.